msupply-foundation/open-msupply-plugins/README.md

 * Outline 'when' amc calculations are updated
 * Double up on AMC calculation (currently requisition creating will call item stats, even though we would use transform requisition calculations), item stats should have "context", and ideally requisition ID if context is requisition (then we just do AMC withing average_monthly_consumption plugin)
 * Can we expose more of the core, for things like item ledger ?
+* Can add sql helpers to core plugin code (maybe even in rust code ?)